smustafa75/freshme/README.md

 - Marks it **UPCOMING** if it starts within the next 30 days.
 - Hides it otherwise.

-For each event in scope, it searches the day's announcements for mentions of the event name (and a normalized short form, so "reInvent" and "re:Invent" both match) and attaches the matching items to that event's section.
+For each event in scope, it searches the feed items for mentions of the event name (and a normalized short form, so "reInvent" and "re:Invent" both match) and attaches the matching items to that event's section.

 Want a different window than 30 days?
 Change `window_days=30` in the `build_workbook` call.